[2023 Update] Facebook Mental Health Lawsuit

 Reach out to us for more information and to find out how our lawyers can help you.

 Teens and young adults who have used Facebook or Instagram and subsequently suffered from mental health impacts may be eligible for a lawsuit.

-If you have suffered from any of the following, contact us for a free consultation:
+If you or a loved one have suffered from any of the following injuries due to Instagram use, contact us for a free consultation: